Canada

 Quick Summary: An analysis of recent restrictions on Spousal Open Work Permits and what they signal for international students and their families.

-Canada's immigration system has changed in a big way when it comes to how it treats the families of international students.
-The biggest change is that fewer people can get Spousal Open Work Permits (SOWP).
-The benefit used to be available to the partners of most full-time post-secondary students, but now it is mostly only available to those who are in master's, doctoral, or professional degree programs.
-This is a big change in strategy from broad inclusion to a merit-based system that puts advanced degree holders first.
+Canada's immigration system has changed a lot in how it treats the families of international students.
+The biggest change is that fewer people can get SOWPs (Spousal Open Work Permits).
+The benefit used to be available to the partners of most full-time college students, but now it is mostly only available to people who are getting a master's, doctoral, or professional degree.
+This is a big change in strategy from letting everyone in to a merit-based system that puts people with advanced degrees first.

-In the end, the current trend shows that Canada is no longer using the SOWP as a general way to get international students to come.
+In the end, the current trend shows that Canada is no longer using the SOWP as a way to get international students to come.
 Instead, it is being treated as a premium benefit reserved for those pursuing the highest levels of academic specialization.
 For prospective migrants, the strategy must now shift from simply gaining entry to ensuring that the chosen program of study carries the specific regulatory weight needed to keep the family unit economically active.

 Need personalized help?